 The best way to build a study is to have it under the sleeping area.
 Most children love the idea of a loft bed and this also uses bedroom space efficiently.
 While not all loft beds have this setup, you can specially create one to have a bed up while below is the seating and homework area.
-Bunk beds optimise space, are better to maintain and do away with the need for separate sleeping/study spaces.
+Bunk beds optimize space, are better to maintain, and do away with the need for separate sleeping/study spaces.
 They are often created for two-child families but isn’t this idea so much fun for single-child ones as well?
 In case you have a double-decker loft bed bought from a store, you can get rid of the lower part and convert it into a study.

 Study Nooks That Keep Kids Engaged

 When there are two kids, there’s often mayhem especially with both wanting separate spaces for themselves.
 This will be quite a task when it comes to multiple kids.
 In order to achieve the best study room design with such cases, especially if you want to homeschool or need dedicated activity spaces, multiple study areas are great.
 Take a long table and create shelves beneath them.
 Or occupy one wall and stack cabinets on the wall for each kid.
 You can choose to add seating as well as individual chairs for the study room.
-You can also use benches, pegboards on the wall and makeshift cabinetry beneath.
+You can also use benches, pegboards on the wall, and makeshift cabinetry beneath.
 When you DIY, the possibilities are endless.
-From colour choices to material for furniture, accessories and more, study nooks for multiple kids are a whole lot of fun!
+From color choices to material for furniture, accessories and more, study nooks for multiple kids are a whole lot of fun!

 Built-In Study Spaces That Resemble Alice In Wonderland

 Seen the movie Alice in Wonderland where the little girl falls into a hole surrounded by all things nice?
 You can make this same wonderland for your child at a much lower cost in one such study room idea.
 Use your creativity to craft a built-in study space.
-One that feels like a hidden nook, built into a window, at the end of corridors or even in the bedroom with partitions surrounding it.
+One that feels like a hidden nook, built into a window, at the end of corridors, or even in the bedroom with partitions surrounding it.
 Although this needs a slightly larger budget, a built-in study room can be designed and hidden away in a jiffy.
 Fit in a sliding bench with castors that can be pulled out or hidden away after use.
 This is one cheap study room idea.
 Bookshelves backed with cork boards can be stacked on the walls.
 Chalkboard paint can create a surface where kids can doodle away.
 Use a pegboard that can be removed or added to walls at will.
 Sliding cabinets even provide storage.
-Basically built-in study nooks can be put up and dismantled anywhere and used according to convenience.
+Basically, built-in study nooks can be put up and dismantled anywhere and used according to convenience.